elidupree/time-steward/src/rowless/README.md

 Then the state after F could legitimately depend on whether F's execution happened *before* or *after* E was undone.
 So we need a weaker invariant.

 Luckily, we can check the canonicity of individual DataTimelines.
 So specifically, "For any DataTimeline D, D's history **prior to the first noncanonical event that modifies D** is always in the canonical state."
 Again, we need to clarify the definition of noncanonical event – this includes both **events that have been executed with noncanonical inputs and modified D**, and also **events that canonically modify D, but have not been executed canonically**.
-(Can we prove that this is stricter than the first invariant?
+(TODO: Can we prove that this is stricter than the first invariant?
 What do we need to know in order to know that there can't be any noncanonical events prior to the first invalid event?)